Model Specific Parameters

 -

-sorted: a vector specifying how the rows of data are ordered within theirstrataand the order within strata is the reverse order of the censored times or start times of the survival data.
+sorted: a vector specifying how the rows of data are ordered within theirstrata; within each stratum, the order is the reverse order of the event times for right-censored data or the start times for counting-process data.
 This vector is completely optional and will be calculated bygbmt. -

 ties: a string specifying the method by which ties are broken.
 Currently the “breslow” and “efron” approximations are implemented, with the latter being the default method taken. -

-prior_node_coeff_var: a double used to regularize the model predictions ingbm.
+prior_node_coeff_var: a double used to regularize the model predictions ingbm3.
 It represents the prior on the number of events in the model.
-The predictions of theGBMFitare given by $\log("Number of events"/"Expected Number of events")$.
+The predictions of theGBMFitare given by .
 Both the number of events in a dataset and the model’s expected number of events could be leading to non-finite behaviour.
 The inverse of this parameter is added to both the numerator and denominator appearing in the log ratio so as to ensure the predictions are finite.
-The default value is , representing a base event number of events irrespective of the value of the measured or expected number of events.
+The default value is , representing a base event number of events regardless of the value of the measured or expected number of events.

 Pairwise distribution